Does it Snow in L.A.?

 I don’t like train stations.
 Too crowded.
 Everybody is wrapped up in their personal missions.
 Not that I have a problem with selfishness, I reside in that mind-space most days.
 But, for some reason it’s worse around the holidays and train stations emphasis it.

-But today I need to disappear.
-The train station makes for great camouflage.
+I need to disappear.
+The train station is good camouflage.

 I look busy “shopping” at a kitsch kart.